Arc676/SockTalk/PROTOCOL.md

 Once a successful socket connection is established, the registration process begins.
 The client sends the desired username to the server.
 The server checks if the username is allowed:

-- The username cannot be one of the three reserved usernames (Server, Error, Info)
+- The username cannot be one of the five reserved usernames (Server, Error, Info, Notice, TERM)
 - The username cannot be in use by another connected client

 If the username can be used, the server replies with `"K"`.
 Otherwise, it replies with `"N"`.
 If registration fails, the server drops the connection immediately.
-Custom clients should terminate or give up connecting at this point.
+Clients should terminate or give up connecting at this point.
 A new connection must be made to re-register.

 ## Communication

+### Format

+Messages have a source and body and are presented in this format: `SOURCE: BODY`.
+The source of a message is determined by the server to prevent impersonation of other users.

 ### Server side